ArielHorwitz/botroyale/docs/guides/bots/simple_bot.md

 We should have a new bot that can join games.
 To test, we simply run the game and make sure to include our new bot ("testing new bot" is their name) by clicking on them in the main menu under "Include" and starting a new battle.

 ## Actions
 Our new bot isn't doing anything - it is using the `botroyale.api.actions.Idle` action every time.
 The idle action ends our turn.
-Let's make our bot use the `api.actions.Move` action.
+Let's make our bot use the `botroyale.api.actions.Move` action.

-The `api.actions.Move` action takes a *target* parameter (of type `util.hexagon.Hexagon`).
+The `botroyale.api.actions.Move` action takes a *target* parameter (of type `botroyale.util.hexagon.Hexagon`).
 The *target* is where we want to move to.
 We also know that Move only allows moving 1 distance away.
 So we must find our target hex that is 1 distance away from us.
 This is done very easily with `botroyale.util.hexagon.Hexagon.neighbors`.

-Let's adjust the code in `poll_action` (we need to import `api.actions.Move` and python's `random` for this to work):
+Let's adjust the code in `poll_action` (we need to import `botroyale.api.actions.Move` and python's `random` for this to work):

 ```python
 def poll_action(self, state):